Assessments / Standardized Testing

 The Illinois State Board of Education (ISBE) mandates four assessments each year:

 Illinois Assessment of Readiness (IAR)—Every Illinois school district is required to administer an annual state-mandated academic achievement test.
 The IAR assessment includes a rich set of performance-based tasks that reflect some of the most important academic skills that we strive to develop in students.
 IAR tests are designed to assist teachers, schools, students, and parents to understand how the critical knowledge, skills, and abilities that help prepare young people to thrive in college and careers are being developed.
 The IAR assessment is given to students in Grades 3 to 8.

 Assessing Comprehension and Communication in English State to State (ACCESS)—ISBE requires that school districts administer ACCESS annually to all students in a second language program.
 ACCESS measures an English Language Learners’ development and proficiency in English.
 The ACCESS test is also designed to demonstrate student’s growth toward English proficiency over time.

 - Illinois Science Assessment—Starting in 2016, Illinois school districts were required to assess student knowledge and skill in Science.
 The Illinois Science Assessment is aligned to the Next Generation Science Standards and is used to measure student mastery of the Illinois science standards.
 This test is administered online and is taken by students in Grades 5 and 8.

-- The Kindergarten Individual Development Survey (KIDS) is an observational tool, not a test, designed for teachers use to help understand the developmental readiness of children entering kindergarten.
-KIDS focuses on the knowledge, skills, and behaviors across four key domains that most impact long-term student success.
+- The Kindergarten Individual Development Survey (KIDS) is an observational tool, not a test.
+This tool is designed to help teachers understand the developmental readiness of children entering kindergarten.
+KIDS focuses on four key domains domains that most impact long-term student success.
 The domains are: Approaches to Learning and Self-Regulation; Social and Emotional Development; Language and Literacy Development; and Cognition: Math.